Agricultural Literacy Curriculum Matrix

 - Ask the students to make a list of foods made with beef.
 Explain to the students that we have foods like steak, hamburgers, beef tacos, etc., because of grass.
 Discuss the fact that beef cattle graze pastures and rangelands.
 The cattle eat the grass and convert the plant cellulose into beef.

-- Ask each student to follow the digestive process of cattle using the Chew it Twice activity sheets and their magnets.
+- Ask each student to follow the digestive process of cattle using the Chew it Twice activity sheet and their magnets.
 Use the pompom magnet to represent the cow’s food.
 The other magnet will magnetize the pompom magnet from underneath the paper and will be used to move the “food” through the cow’s digestive system.

 Activity 2: Beef By-products